 If you insist on looking for a tag line, you'll find that CSS Tricks, "*May or may not contain any actual "CSS" or "Tricks".
 It should be a staple for any web designer.
 Plenty of awesome technical web design articles.

-Yours truly is a guest author here too, so we do think plenty highly of this web design blog too ;-)
+Yours truly is a guest author here too, so we do think plenty highly of this blog too ;-)

-Despite using one of the most clichéd taglines on the internet, Web Design Ledger is truly a web design blog all web designers should be following.
+Despite using one of the most clichéd taglines on the internet, Web Design Ledger is truly a website all web designers should be following.

-Another essential on your web design reading list.
+Another essential on your web design reading list (and yes, we do contribute here too!)

 SpeckyBoy, founded by Paul Andrew, started as the website for a freelance web designer.